 My unlimited plan was costing me $190 a month (before tax) and being pushed into the Core plan would have me spending about $145 a month. $145 for 10 classes at boutique studios sounds worth it as these studios charge an upward of $30 per class but a corporate membership at Equinox wasn’t costing me much more than that, plus I had the option of taking an unlimited amount of classes they offered plus gym time.
 And can I quickly mention that I love getting ready at Equinox in the mornings?

 Over the last 3 weeks I dropped myself from Core to Base (5 classes/mo) and after more thought I dropped down to Go (3 classes/mo).
 I figured I could treat myself to my favorite studios on Classpass a few times a month while still taking advantage of all the amenities Equinox offered.
 And then the last day of my current cycle happened and I made the decision to cancel my membership.

 Why was I still trying to support the company who raised Unlimited prices drastically and often and then later dropped the option of unlimited memberships?
 Ultimately it was best that I cut myself off from Classpass.

 I still think Classpass is a great way to try classes all over the city and supplement your gym membership but the plans have to work for you.
 It simply wasn’t enough for what I’m looking for.

 Ta-ta for now Classpass!

 Hi!
 I'm Mariel, a twenty-something working & living in Manhattan.
-I blog about my admiration of style & beauty, my journey to staying fit, and my adventures in the city & abroad! - xo, MM
+I blog about my lifestyle in the city, beauty, and wellness! - xo, MM